RetroPie/RetroPie-Docs/docs/EmulationStation.md

 ### Scraper

-There are two scrapers for RetroPie: the built in EmulationStation scraper and Sselphs scraper.
-More information [HERE](Scraper)
+There are several scrapers available in RetroPie: the built in EmulationStation scraper, Steven Selph's `scraper` and Lars Muldjord's `Skyscraper`.
+More information [HERE](Scraper).

-The gamelist.xml file for a system defines metadata for a system's games, such as a name, image (like a screenshot or box art), description, release date, and rating.
+The `gamelist.xml` file for a system defines metadata for a system's games, such as a name, image (like a screenshot or box art), description, release date, and rating.

 ES will check three places for a `gamelist.xml` in the following order, using the first one it finds: